Top

 When the court decides to order alimony payments, there are a number of factors which go into the determination.

 Unless one spouse has a medical or physical disability or is the custodian of a child with special needs, there will be a time limit put on the order of support.
 This time limit is typically based on the length of the marriage and can usually only be ended prematurely if one spouse passes away or remarries.
-Speak with a spousal maintenance attorney today to learn what spousal maintenance could look like in your case.
+Speak with a spousal support attorney today to learn what spousal maintenance could look like in your case.

 Reasons for alimony include: